matthias-bs/BresserWeatherSensorTTN/README.md

 ## MQTT Integration

-### The Things Network Decoder
+### The Things Network MQTT Integration and Message Decoder

 Decode payload (a sequence of bytes) into data structures which are readable/suitable for further processing: paste [ttn_decoder_fp.js](ttn_decoder_fp.js) as "Custom Javascript formatter" to "Payload Formatters" -> "Uplink" on The Things Network Console.

-The actual payload depends on the options selected in the Arduino software - the decoder must be edited accordingly (add or remove data types and JSON identifiers - see [ttn_decoder_fp.js line 176ff](https://github.com/matthias-bs/BresserWeatherSensorTTN/blob/f4de8c490c6f6ef72890b3b807953450cb171b35/ttn_decoder_fp.js#L210)).
+**Note:** The actual payload depends on the options selected in the Arduino software - the decoder must be edited accordingly (add or remove data types and JSON identifiers - see [ttn_decoder_fp.js line 176ff](https://github.com/matthias-bs/BresserWeatherSensorTTN/blob/f4de8c490c6f6ef72890b3b807953450cb171b35/ttn_decoder_fp.js#L210)).

-### TTN-MQTT-Integration

 TTN provides an MQTT broker.
 How to receive and decode the payload with an MQTT client -